Working from home is a very new concept to many people in the UK, but with businesses having to adapt to the new normal, it’s becoming a necessity.

 Rolling out of bed five minutes before you are due to start work and sitting at your desk in your pyjamas, leaves you feeling tired, unfocused and fed up.

 You won’t be in the right frame of mind to work productively or professionally.

 Starting the day with minimal effort sets the tone for the standard of work you will produce that day,

 Tip 2: “Prepare meals and snacks like you would if you were at work” – Kayleigh, PA

 You don’t want to spend your day running back and forth to the kitchen every time you need a drink, and you don’t want to waste half of your lunch break preparing food.

-Prepare all your food and drinks before you start your day, just like you would if you were working in the office.
+As tempting as it is to skip this step, prepare all your food and drinks before you start your day.
+This way, you won’t find yourself wasting more time than you would if you were working in the office.

 Tip 3: “Make your workspace somewhere you enjoy spending time” – Sarah, Overnight Team Leader

 You’re going to spend a lot of your time sitting in your workspace when you work from home, so it should be a pleasant place to be.

 First of all, keep it tidy; a tidy environment is a tidy mind!